Responding to Revisionist Theology: Don't Overlook Verse 11

 Note: One reason I don't recommend The Message paraphrase of Scripture is because it offers a vague rendering of 1 Corinthians 6:9-11 (source).
 See Errors: The Message & The Passion Translation.

-Revisionist Gay Theologians claim 1 Corinthians 6:9 is not a condemnation of homosexuality.
-This short devotion examines the original Greek to give a clear understanding of the verse.
+Revisionist Theologians claim 1 Corinthians 6:9 is misunderstood.
+This short devotion explains the meaning using the original language.

 1. Thank you for explaining this so clearly.
 Appreciate you so much!